The Board of Commissioners

 Richard Selby

-Richard is the Commercial Director and Head of Training for a global maritime aviation company, prior to which he was the Head of International Development at British Marine & Superyacht UK supporting the national marine and maritime industry in conjunction with UK and overseas governments.
+Richard is the CEO of British Superyacht, the business membership organisation for the superyacht industry around the British Isles and also the Commercial Director and Head of Training for a global maritime aviation company, prior to which he was the Head of International Development at British Marine & Superyacht UK supporting the national marine and maritime industry in conjunction with UK and overseas governments.

-Richard’s working life commenced with the Royal Navy before moving into local authority fire and rescue and was a member of the marine incident response group dealing with incidents on large commercial vessels before moving on to run a busy full service boatyard and then into the superyacht industry.
+Richard’s working life commenced with the Royal Navy before moving into aviation, defence and local authority fire and rescue and was a member of the marine incident response group dealing with incidents on large commercial vessels before moving on to run a busy full service boatyard and then into the superyacht industry.
+Richard continues to specialise in safety critical maritime subject matter.

-He has enjoyed voluntary roles with the RNLI at Poole and Salcombe Lifeboat Stations and is also a First Responder with South West Ambulance Service NHS Trust.
+He has enjoyed voluntary roles with the RNLI at Poole and Salcombe Lifeboat Stations and is also a First Responder with South Western Ambulance Service NHS Trust.

 Commissioner